friegger/synoptico/README.md

 # Usage

-1. Create a `json` file following the format of the sample here: https://raw.githubusercontent.com/friegger/synoptico/v0.1.1/docs/examples/sample.json
+1. Create a `json` file describing the URLs to aggregate.
+The [releases](https://github.com/friegger/synoptico/releases) reference a `sample.json` file with the required format.

 2. Open the file via the `Open File...` menu entry or just drag it onto the app window.

+# Development

-# How to run locally
+## How to run locally

 It has been tested with Node.js 6+.